Uroojrafique5/final_project/README.md

-# Wellness Site - Vite + React + Tailwind
+# Wellness Site

-This project is prepared to work with `npm install`.
+This project is prepared using Vite + React + Tailwind.

 steps: